ArXiv: Submission formats

 Papers can be submitted in any of several formats, including LaTeX, and PDF printed from a word processor other than TeX or LaTeX.
 The submission is rejected by the arXiv software if generating the final PDF file fails, if any image file is too large, or if the total size of the submission is too large. arXiv now allows one to store and modify an incomplete submission, and only finalize the submission when ready.
 The time stamp on the article is set when the submission is finalized.

 Access

-The standard access route is through the arXiv.org website or one of several mirrors.
+The standard access route is through the arXiv.org website, which is publicly accessible and does not require an account.
 Other interfaces and access routes have also been created by other un-associated organisations.

 Metadata for arXiv is made available through OAI-PMH, the standard for open access repositories.
 Content is therefore indexed in all major consumers of such data, such as BASE, CORE and Unpaywall.
 As of 2020, the Unpaywall dump links over 500,000 arxiv URLs as the open access version of a work found in CrossRef data from the publishers, making arXiv a top 10 global host of green open access.

 Finally, researchers can select sub-fields and receive daily e-mailings or RSS feeds of all submissions in them.